Codecademy/docs/content/python/concepts/lists/terms/remove/remove.md

 ---
-Title: '.remove()'
+Title: ".remove()"
-Description: 'Removes an item from a list by passing in the value of the item to be removed as an argument.'
+Description: "Removes an item from a list by passing in the value of the item to be removed as an argument."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Lists'
+  - "Lists"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/data-science'
+  - "paths/data-science"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `.remove()` method removes an item from a list by passing in the value of the item to be removed as an argument.